ECCP forum urges deeper investment in Filipino workforce

 “Beyond the expansion of trade and investment, the FTA paves the way for knowledge transfer, technology sharing, and the creation of high-value activities in the country.
 With its vibrant workforce, European companies see the Philippines not just as a market, but as a place where talent can grow,” he noted.

-Jack Madrid, president of the IT and Business Process Association of the Philippines (IBPAP), underscored the importance of human capital investment in the IT-BPM industry.
+Jack Madrid, president of the IT and Business Process Association of the Philippines, underscored the importance of human capital investment in the IT-BPM industry.

 “The private sector cannot afford to be a bystander.
 We must invest not only in technology, but also in the talent of the future.
 It’s not just about the tech, but about the human who will manage the tech,” Madrid stressed.